SCullman/BC-Expand/readme.md

 It turns out that when I change the order of the fields for Contact Relation Api and move the position of field relationToContactNo above the field contactNo, `contact` will hold the contact for **relationToContactNo**.

-So far I have not found a way to get and use both navigation properties 🤷‍♂️.
-And I  dislike the idea that EntityName is used as the name of the navigation 🤦‍♂️.

 ### Containments